networknt/light-doc/content/en/tool/light-codegen/swagger-generator.md

 ```

-In most of the cases, developers will only update handlers, handler tests and models in a project.
+In most cases, developers will only update handlers, handler tests and models in a project.
-Of course, you might need different database for your project and we have a [database tutorial] that
-can help you to further config Oracle and Postgres.
+Of course, you might need different database for your project and we have a [database tutorial] that can help you to further config Oracle and Postgres.

-Given we have most of our model and config files in model-config repo, most generator input would
-from the rest folder in model-config for light-rest-4j framework.
+Given we have most of our model and config files in model-config repo, most generator input would be from the rest folder in model-config for light-rest-4j framework.

 Let's clone the project to your workspace as we will need it in the following steps.
 I am using ~/networknt as workspace but it can be anywhere in your home directory.